hyperparabolic/hyperparabolic.github.io/content/post/flake-parts-and-dendritic-nix.md

 This isn't really a unique problem to dendritic nix, but I do think it will likely accelerate a problem unique to heavy module use for me.

 `nixd` evaluates a specific system's configuration to detect options and provide auto-completion.
 The dendritic pattern pushes you toward leveraging conditional importing of modules to control what config is included in a system.
-As you write more modules with options, the odds of having a sytem that includes every module decreases if you have multiple systems. home-manager module options also only show up in `nixd` if they are defined in `home-manager.sharedModules`.
+As you write more modules with options, the odds of having a system that includes every module decreases if you have multiple systems. home-manager module options also only show up in `nixd` if they are defined in `home-manager.sharedModules`.

 Right now oak is exposed to every option so it's the host I use for [configuring nixd](https://github.com/hyperparabolic/nix-config/blob/main/modules/core/helix/languages.nix#L75) for now, but that might not be the case moving forward.

 I might try to make a dummy host that imports every module but never gets evaluated to work around this.
 Conflicting `mkForce` options would make this idea more complicated, but this could be worked around be replacing `mkForce` with `mkOverride` and twiddling with values close to 50, or defining those options with `mkStrict` in that system's config as they come up.
-This might be the lowest effort, and it confines weirdness to a single file or directory, but it's finnicky.
+This might be the lowest effort, and it confines weirdness to a single file or directory, but it's finicky.

 I might have to bite the bullet and make all of my modules global imports, and utilize options to enable and disable them at the host level.
 Certainly a bit more effort, and it requires changes across many modules, but it's elegant.